The perfect way to discover the Soulanges Canal

 Fee: $4.25/family.
 Ideal for families with children from 6 to 12 years old.

 The Les Cèdres – Salaberry-de-Valleyfield river shuttle allows to reach Saint-Timothée (Valleyfield) in only a few minutes.
-Departure is from the municipal quay of Les Cèdres, in the heart of the village core.
+Important: the shuttle only accepts payment by credit or debit card.
+Departure is at the municipal dock of Les Cèdres, in the heart of the village.
+Arrival and return point is at l’Île aux Vaches.
+From there, you can access the Parc des Îles-de-Saint-Thimotée, and the Saint-Thimotée beach.
+Click here for more information about the beach.

 To see the 4 canals Circuit (60km), visit our Bikemap!